-Ozanimod may help to control multiple sclerosis symptoms, but does not cure them.
+Ozanimod may help to control multiple sclerosis symptoms and ulcerative colitis, but does not cure them.
 Your doctor will watch you carefully to see how well ozanimod works for you.
 It is important to tell your doctor how you are feeling during your treatment.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with ozanimod and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.